erickyun/mpv/DOCS/man/options.rst

     :no:       Never use precise seeks.
-    :absolute: Use precise seeks if the seek is to an absolute position in the file, such as a chapter seek, but not for relative seeks like the default behavior of arrow keys.
+    :absolute: Use precise seeks if the seek is to an absolute position in the file, such as a chapter seek, but not for relative seeks like the default behavior of arrow keys (default).
     :default:  Like ``absolute``, but enable hr-seeks in audio-only cases.
-The exact behavior is implementation specific and may change with new releases (default).
+The exact behavior is implementation specific and may change with new releases.
     :yes:      Use precise seeks whenever possible.
     :always:   Same as ``yes`` (for compatibility).